-Kajmakcalan battle was fought between 12 and 30 September 1916, when the first Serbian army managed to take the top St. Elijah, ousting the Bulgarians towards Mariovo, where they set up a new defensive line.
-Between 26 and 30 September summit Kajmakcalan been took over several times, until the Serbian army finally conquered it and kept it on 30 September.
+The Kajmakčalan battle was fought between 12 and 30 September 1916, when the first Serbian army managed to take the top St. Elijah, ousting the Bulgarians towards Mariovo, where they set up a new defensive line.
+Between 26 and 30 September summit Kajmakčalan been took over several times, until the Serbian army finally conquered it and kept it on 30 September.

 Human casualties were enormous on both sides, primarily due to man to man fight.

-According to some sources, immediately after the Kajmakcalan Battle, given the large number of casualties on both sides, the soldiers started to build some kind of memorial on the peak.
+According to some sources, immediately after the battle, given the large number of casualties on both sides, the soldiers started to build some kind of memorial on the peak.
 The chapel, with the nearby ossuary which houses the bones of many unknown soldiers, the Bell tower and the facilities were finished in 1928, marking the 10th anniversary of the end of First World War.
-On that occasion also was put into service the road leading from Bitola to Kaimakcalan.
+On that occasion also was put into service the road leading from Bitola to Kajmakčalan.

-- Transport to the location with 4 x 4 terrain vehicle
+- Transport with 4 x 4 terrain vehicle

 - Organization and realization of the trip

 - Food, drinks and other individual costs